Skip to main content

 LET'S EXPLOIT THE WILD GREEN YONDER

-Greedfall is the sixth role-playing adventure from the small, French studio Spiders.
-They are known for their attempts to "fill the void" left behind by their role-models at Bioware, who have seemingly abandoned the genre for lucrative action games.
-I have not played Spiders' previous RPG:s, but know by osmosis their games have shown some early promise, only to end up lacklustre.
-That same description, incidentally, comes to mind as I search for a concise way to summarize Greedfall.
+Greedfall is the sixth role-playing adventure from the small French studio Spiders.
+They are known for their attempts to “fill the void” left behind by their role models at BioWare, who have seemingly abandoned the genre in favor of more lucrative action games.
+I haven’t played Spiders’ previous RPGs myself, but by cultural osmosis I know the reputation: promising ideas that rarely come together.
+That description, incidentally, also feels like the most concise way to summarize Greedfall.

-It contains all the goods of a solid old RPG.
-Things like fantastical beasts, magic, pauseable action combat, romanceable companions, multiple sidequests and a gripping storyline all makes it a worthwhile endeavor for genre fans.
-It forsakes a big open world in favor of a subset of smaller maps.
-Production values are fairly high, with quality voice acting and beautiful colonial environments inspired by 17th century paintings.
+On paper, it contains all the hallmarks of a solid old-school RPG.
+Fantastical beasts, magic, pausable action combat, romanceable companions, branching side quests, and a sweeping storyline all make it a worthwhile endeavor for genre fans.
+It forgoes a seamless open world in favor of smaller, segmented maps.
+Production values are respectable, with good voice acting and lush colonial environments inspired by 17th-century paintings.

 A TALE OF DIPLOMACY AND DISEASE